 States that have voted for the same party in consecutive elections

-While the country has become more politically polarized over the past half-century, the number of competitive states took a leap forward in 2016.
-Michigan, Pennsylvania and Wisconsin voted Republican for the first time in a generation.
-Several other states, including Arizona, Georgia, Maine (at-large) and Minnesota, kept their long-standing single party streaks intact, but saw a much closer result than in recent elections.
+While the country has become more politically polarized over the past half-century, the number of competitive states took a leap forward in the two most recent elections.
+In 2016, Michigan, Pennsylvania and Wisconsin voted Republican for the first time in a generation.
+In 2020, Arizona and Georgia voted Democratic for the first time since the 1990s.

 The maps below show the evolution of single-party presidential election voting consistency since 1964.
-Select any of them to view a larger interactive version for that year.
-These can be used as a starting point for your own 2020 presidential election forecast.
+Select any of them to view an interactive version.
+These can be used as a starting point for your own presidential election forecast.

 |1964||Voted Same in Last Elections|

 The maps above use current electoral votes for each state.
 There is a link within each map caption that will take you to a historical map with the actual electoral vote distribution for that year.